 The first item of business is to recall from the beehive solution that our purple and red hexagons did not wrap around anything.
 The other hexagons bent over backwards (rather literally) to reach them.

-The most practical way to handle the first of these two regions is to have it include the bottom of the mug, or the piece of the mug that will remain unglazed.
-That piece is at least as big as the mug's base.
-It's white, and we have no say in that.
-We shall henceforth call it Antarctica.
+For the purposes of this tutorial, we'll assume that we must leave that part unglazed, and that piece is therefore at least as big as the mug's base.
+If left unglazed, it will be white, and we shall henceforth call it Antarctica.
 It can be bigger than the bottom of the mug, reaching upwards if you like.

 The second of these regions has nearly no parameters other than its job to touch Antarctica.
-But a practical concept would be to push its bounds up and over the mug into the interior, where there's lots of space for other shapes to reach it.
+But a practical concept would be to push its bounds up and over the mug into the interior, where there's lots of space for the other shapes to reach it.
 It could consume the entire interior, and all the other colors could meet it at the rim.
 Or it could merely reach down into the mug, forcing the other six to follow it.
 Or it could overflow the top of the mug and drip down onto all the other colors as a favor to them.
 If we're pushing it to a space that's far from Antarctica, we might as well call it our Arctic Ocean.

 The second item of business is to recall that we don't paint perfectly, and some of us have tremors.
-Our projects will turn out more impressive if we start the glazing process with the lightest colors first, and make our way towards the darkest, overlapping along the way.
+Our projects will turn out more impressively if we start the glazing process with the lightest colors first, and make our way towards the darkest, overlapping along the way.
 The nice man at the Pottery Parlor explained to me that as long as we allow our lightest glaze to dry before applying a darker one, the lighter glaze will not show through the darker glazes once fired.
 I was explaining why I had to know this, and he was very sorry to tell me that he needed to help the other customers now.

 Because Antarctica is white, we only have six colors to choose.